Unity-Technologies/Unity-Robotics-Hub/tutorials/pose_estimation/Documentation/quick_demo_train.md

 ## <a name="reqs">Requirements</a>

 To follow this tutorial you need to **clone** this repository even if you want to create your Unity project from scratch.
-In fact, we need the ROS folder of the repository which is dependent of gitsubmodules (hence the command `--recurse-submodules`).

 **Note For Windows users**: